Benu13/ObejctDetectionMetaformers/README.md

 # ObejctDetectionMetaformers
 Small project on MetaFormers usage for object detection.
-Learning object detection and segmentation.
+Learning object detection and segmentation by trying to connect MetaFormer backbone to YOLOv8 head.
 # Dataset
 Data used in this project comes from Kaggle competition "HuBMAP - Hacking the Human Vasculature"[1].
 For further tests two types of datasets where created.
 First one was COCO style dataset, used for object detection with YoloV8 and Final "YoloFormer".